uit-no-old/elixir-excelerate/reference-database.md

 ## Deliverables

-* Database design and requiremetns (**this document!**) by 24.02.2016
+* Database design and requiremetns (**this document!**) by 06.03.2016
 * Beta-version by Christmas 2016

 ## Open Issues

 Critical issues:
-* ENA public data access
+* ENA private data access
 * Computational resources and cost required to assemble metagenomes
 * Dependency on Elixir services for backup, replication, and versioning

 See also the [[META-pipe issue tracker]].

 Undecided:
-* Include ukaryots and viurses in gold standard databse?
+* Include eukaryots and viurses in gold standard databse?

 ##Detailed Description

+We will establish three different databases with different quality:
+* Tier 1 - **MarRef** - is the gold standard and it builds upon complete genomes.
+* Tier 2 - **MarDB** - will include all prokaryotic genomes independet of whether they are complete or not.
+* Tier 3 - **MetaMar** will be based upon annotation of assembled marine metagenomics and metatransciptomics reads.

 ###Operaional Scenario

-We will establish three different databases with different quality:
-* Tier1 is gold standard and build upon complete..
-* Tier2 will include all prokaryotic genomes independet of whether they are complete or nto.
-* Tier3 will be based upon annotation of assembled marine metagenomics and metatransciptomics reads.

-Summarize how the databases are updated, and when
+The two main operations for the database is update and lookup.
+The updates differ for each tier, but we provide a common interface for lookup.

-* Tier1: when RefSeq is updated ...
+MarRef (Tier 1) is updated when RefSeq ... is updated:
+1. We automatically detect updated by ...
+2. Then ...

+MarDB (Tier 2) is updated when ...:
-* Tier2: ...
+1. ...
-* Tier3: ...
+2. ...

-How is database used and by whom?
+MetaMar is updated when a new marine public dataset becomes available:
+1. We detect new datasets, by periodically queryingg ENA for marine datasets (META-pipe and EBI MG datasets are also uploaded to ENA).
+In addition, other?
+2. If the datasets has not been run processed by META-pipe, it will be processed.
+3. The ??? is added to MetaMar.

+To query the database, the end-users either use a user interface provided as a web application, or the public API for programmitic access.
+The users can query the databses for ???

 ### User Interface

+We provide a web based user interface for the database users.
+There are three type of users, and hence three types of interfaces.

+The end-users:

+The curators:

+Administrators:

 ### Architecture